yext/answers-wordpress/README.md

 ## Installation
 ### Installing from within Wordpress:
-1. Download yext-answers.zip from this repository (you don't need to clone the entire repo, just go to https://github.com/yext/answers-wordpress/blob/main/yext-answers.zip and hit "download").
-2. Visit Plugins > Add New.
+1. Visit Plugins > Add New.
-3. Search for Yext Answers Site Search.
+2. Search for Yext Answers Site Search.
-4. Install and activate the Yext Answers Site Search plugin.
+3. Install and activate the Yext Answers Site Search plugin.

 ### Installing Manually:
-1. Download yext-answers.zip from this repository (you don't need to clone the entire repo, just go to https://github.com/yext/answers-wordpress/blob/main/yext-answers.zip and hit "download").
+1. Download answers-wordpress-main.zip from this repository (you don't need to clone the entire repo, just go to https://github.com/yext/answers-wordpress then hit "Code" and "Download ZIP").
-2. Unzip yext-answers.zip and upload its content to your wp-content/plugins directory.
+2. Unzip answers-wordpress-main.zip and upload its content to your wp-content/plugins directory.
 3. Visit Plugins.
 4. Activate the Yext Answers Site Search plugin.